Default Ambiguity: Finding the Best Solution to the Clearing Problem: Properties of the solution space

 \begin{proof} Consider the branching gadget of Figure \ref{fig:branch} with $\delta_x=\delta_y=1$.
 For any $\rho \in [0,1]$, the vector $(\rho, 1\!-\!\rho)$ satisfies the equations above, thus it is a solution of the system. \end{proof}

-While this shows that the number of solutions is potentially unlimited, the difference between these vectors is not significant: both $x$ and $y$ are in default for every $\rho \in (0,1)$, and the solutions only differ in the extent of their default.
-It is natural to ask if we can also have a large number of solutions that differ in the subset of nodes that are actually in default.
-We say that two solutions $r$ and $r'$ are \emph{essentially different} if there exists a node $v$ such that either $r_v=1$ but $r'_v<1$, or $r'_v=1$ but $r_v<1$.
-Since we only consider a boolean value for each node in this definition, the number of pairwise essentially different solutions is at most $2^n$ in any system.
+While this shows that the number of solutions is potentially unlimited, the difference between most of these vectors is only the extent of the defaults.
+Thus it is also natural to study another concept of difference between solutions: we say that two solutions $r$ and $r'$ are \emph{essentially different} if there is a node $v$ such that either $r_v=1$ but $r'_v<1$, or $r'_v=1$ but $r_v<1$.
+Since we only consider a boolean value for each node in this definition, the number of pairwise essentially different solutions is at most $2^n$.